 Under these principles of honor, the Honor Code includes: 1.
 Expectations.

-In keeping with the above expectations, the Honor Code requires that every student sign the following Honor Pledge at the beginning of each school year, agreeing to uphold the expectations of the Honor Code: “On my honor, I will not lie, cheat or steal, and I agree to act honorably in everything I do at Fort Worth Country Day.”
-4.
+In keeping with the above expectations, the Honor Code requires that every student recite the following Honor Pledge at the beginning of each school year, agreeing to uphold the expectations of the Honor Code:

 The Honor Code further requires that every student write and sign the following Statement of Honor on every test or other graded assignment: